 where $G = g\left(X_\cM\right)$.
-The first condition captures the reliability of computation and the second condition ensures the security of the protocol.
-Heuristically, for security we require that an observer of (only) $\bF$ must not get to know the computed value of the function.
+The first condition captures the reliability of computation and the second condition ensures the secrecy of the protocol.
+Heuristically, for secrecy we require that an observer of (only) $\bF$ must not get to know the computed value of the function.
 We seek to characterize the $(\ep, \delta)$-securely computable functions $g$.

 In \cite{TyaNarGup11}, an asymptotic version of this problem was addressed.
 The parties observe $X_1^n, ..., X_m^n$ and seek to compute $G_t = g\left(X_{1t}, ..., X_{mt}\right)$ for each $t\in \{1, ..., n\}$; consequently, the RVs $\{G_t, 1 \leq t \leq n\}$ are IID.
 A function $g$ is securely computable if the parties can form estimates $G_{(1)}^{(n)}, ..., G_{(m)}^{(n)}$ such that